suphamster/lada/README.md

 ### CLI

-You can also use the command-line interface (CLI) to export restored videos:
+You can also use the command-line interface (CLI) to restore video(s):

 ```shell
 lada-cli --input <input video path>